ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 ### Bootstrap
 Bootstrap does not come with much functionality.
-You can use it with jQuery, but integration with a back-end needs to be written manually or need to be accomplished with server-side rendering.
+You can use it with jQuery, but integration with a back-end needs to be written manually, done through a 3rd party library, or needs to be accomplished with server-side rendering.

 ### Semantic UI
 Semantic is much more friendly for adding functionality to the website.
 Components like search bars, modals, forms have